Naruki-Ichihara/feax/docs/docs/getting-started/solver.md

 )
 ```

-Setting `internal_jit=True` (default) JIT-compiles the residual, Jacobian, and linear solve functions individually, avoiding the long monolithic JIT compilation that can occur with large problems.
+Setting `internal_jit=True` JIT-compiles the residual, Jacobian, and linear solve functions individually, avoiding the long monolithic JIT compilation that can occur with large problems.
+The default is `internal_jit=False`.

 ## Boundary Condition Elimination: `symmetric_bc`